 The operator $\Phi_{\beta,\gamma}^{m}$ in~(\ref{eq:Intro.factorization}) is defined in terms of double operator-integrals (DOIs) in the sense of Birman-Solomyak~\cite{BS:PMF66, BS:PMF73,BS:IEOT03} (see Eq.~(\ref{eq:Com.Phimbgam1})).
 Factorization results for commutators and differences of functions of positive operators in terms of DOIs are not new (see, e.g.,~\cite{BS:JSM92,BS:JMS93, GLMST:AIM11, LSZ:PLMS20, LMSZ:JFA17, PS:Crelle09}).
 The proof of our factorization result is actually a mere adaptation to our setup of the approach of DOI representation of differences of fractional powers of positive operators in~\cite{BS:JSM92}.
 However, the type of factorization provided by~(\ref{eq:Intro.factorization}) in such a wide setting does not seem to have appeared elsewhere.

-Lemma~\ref{lem:Intro.Com-Dq} is a consequence of the above factorization lemma and some standard induction argument (see Chapter~\ref{chap:Main-results}).
+Lemma~\ref{lem:Intro.Com-Dq} is a consequence of the above factorization lemma and some standard induction argument (see Section~\ref{chap:Main-results}).

 As mentioned above, the proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension} rely on the integral representations in~\cite{CSZ:MS17, SZ:Ast23} for $(A^{1/2}BA^{1/2})^s-B^sA^s$, $\Re s>1$.
-In the case $A=a\in \sA_{++}$ and $B=|D|^{-\alpha}$, $\alpha \in (0,1]$ the integrands in this formula involve commutators $[|D|^{-\alpha},a^z]$, $z\in \C$.
-By Lemma~\ref{lem:Intro.Com-Dq} these commutators lies in the weak Schatten class $\sL_{(|\alpha|+1)^{-1}p,\infty}$.
+In the case $A=a\in \sA_{++}$ and $B=|D|^{-\alpha}$, $\alpha \in (0,1]$, the integrands in this formula involve commutators $[|D|^{-\alpha},a^z]$, $z\in \C$.
+By Lemma~\ref{lem:Intro.Com-Dq} these commutators lie in the weak Schatten class $\sL_{(|\alpha|+1)^{-1}p,\infty}$.
 Weak Schatten classes $\sL_{r,\infty}$ are Banach spaces for $r>1$, but for $r\leq 1$ they are only quasi-Banach spaces, and hence are not locally convex spaces.
-This results in serious technical difficulties to deal with integration and analyticity of maps with values in $\sL_{r,\infty}$, $r\geq 1$.
-This is in a nutshell the main technical hurdle that prevent us to extend to summability degree $p\leq 2$ the approaches of~\cite{CSZ:MS17, MSZ:LMP22, SZ:Ast23}.
+This results in serious technical difficulties to deal with integration and analyticity of maps with values in $\sL_{r,\infty}$, $r\leq 1$.
+This is in a nutshell the main technical hurdle that prevents us from extending to summability degree $p\leq 2$ the approaches of~\cite{CSZ:MS17, MSZ:LMP22, SZ:Ast23}.

 Our main idea is to use Lemma~\ref{lem:Intro.factorization} to ``factorize out'' powers of $|D|^{-1}$ and get new integrands depending on the bounded commutators $[D,a^z]$.
 Thereby, we trade integrals with integrands in weak Schatten classes for integrals whose integrands are compact operators, for which standard Bochner integration techniques apply.
 The Schatten properties stated by Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension} then become consequences of H\"older's inequality for weak Schatten classes.
 In particular, degree summability issues become irrelevant.
-We refer to Chapter~\ref{chap:CSZ} for the full proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}.
+We refer to Section~\ref{chap:CSZ} for the full proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}.